Why you should make it!

 I love chevron patterns and was inspired to make this Chevron scarf, after I designed my crochet chevron blanket earlier this year.
 I wanted this crochet scarf to be a little different and fun, so I designed it to have a pull through space so it would be easy to adjust the fit.

 How many times while wearing a scarf does it move, get tight around your neck and just feel plain uncomfortable?
 This chevron designed scarf fixes that problem with its adjustable fit!

 I used Lion Brand Yarn Hometown USA yarn in Tweed which is a chunky yarn that has a soft texture which makes it perfect for a crochet scarf!
 You could use any chunky (6) yarn like Lion Brand Thick & Quick or even Bernat Softee Chunky Yarn to make your scarf extra warm & thick!
 If you are ready to make this chunky chevron crochet scarf, then read on down to get the full, FREE crochet pattern below.

 - 2 balls of Lion Brand Yarn Hometown USA Yarn, Tweed

 - ch= Chain

 - sc= Single Crochet

 - Finished size is approximately a 42 inch circumference and an 8 inch width.

-- Row 1: Working in both loops (in second ch from hook) sc2tog, 1 sc in each of next 5 ch’s, sc 3 times in next ch, 1 sc next 5 ch , sc the last two remaining chains together. (aka sc2tog) turn.
+Row 1: Working in second ch from hook sc the first two stitches together (sc2tog), 1 sc in each of next 5 ch’s, sc 3 times in next ch, 1 sc next 5 ch , sc the last two remaining chains together. (aka sc2tog) turn.

 YOU ARE DONE!